ontodev/cogs/README.md

 The `-d`/`--description` is optional.

-The Worksheet title is created from the path (e.g., `tables/foo.tsv` will be named `foo`).
-If a Worksheet with this title already exists in the project, the task will fail.
-The Worksheet/file name cannot be one of the COGS reserved names: `config`, `field`, `sheet`, or `user`.
+The sheet title is created from the path (e.g., `tables/foo.tsv` will be named `foo`).
+If a sheet with this title already exists in the project, the task will fail.
+The sheet/file name cannot be one of the COGS reserved names: `config`, `field`, `sheet`, or `user`.

-This does not add the table to the Google Sheet as a Worksheet - use `cogs push` to push all tracked local tables to the project Sheet.
+This does not add the table to the spreadsheet as a sheet - use `cogs push` to push all tracked local tables to the project spreadsheet.

 ---

 ### `push`

-Running `push` will sync the Google Sheet with your local changes.
-This includes creating new Worksheets for any added tables (`cogs add`) and deleting Worksheets for any removed tables (`cogs rm`).
-Any changes to the local tables are also pushed to the corresponding Worksheets.
+Running `push` will sync the spreadsheet with your local changes.
+This includes creating new sheets for any added tables (`cogs add`) and deleting sheets for any removed tables (`cogs rm`).
+Any changes to the local tables are also pushed to the corresponding sheets.

 ```
 cogs push